yuanqing/generate-ts-docs/README.md

 `ts-generate-docs` works via the following two-step process:

-- Generates type declarations for the given TypeScript source files.
+1. Generate [type declarations](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html) for the given TypeScript source files.
-- Traverses and extracts relevant information from the AST of the generated type declarations.
+2. Traverse and extract relevant information from the [AST](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) of the generated type declarations.

 ## See also